Lesson 4 of 6

 • Best for high-conviction, smaller positions

-• Reserve for high-conviction ideas, low-IV environments, or smaller position sizes
+• Save this for high-conviction plays, dead-calm VIX, or small position sizes

-• Never use .30 delta on a stock you would be unhappy to own at that price
+• Golden rule: never sell .30 delta on a stock you'd be upset to own at that price

 Quick Check